 — The Scouts (@UKScouting) September 29, 2020

-During the visit, The Duchess of Cambridge met with the family members of the scouts and cubs who got benefitted from being the part of the scouts association.
+During the visit, The Duchess of Cambridge met with the family members of the scouts and cubs who got benefitted from being part of the scouts association.

 The Duchess of Cambridge was in her element during the visit that involved kids and outdoor activities.
 And of course, there was marshmallow toasting.
-Sitting on a tree stumps around a fire pit, The Duchess asked kids around her “Are you having fun?
+Sitting on a tree stumps around a fire pit, The Duchess asked the kids around her “Are you having fun?
 How many marshmallows have you eaten?”

 Marking the visit and her new position, The Duchess was presented with the Silver Wolf Award, the highest award made by The Scout Association.
 The beaming Catherine told the kids, “I will wear it with pride.”